Florence (video game): Critical reception

 Florence was announced on October 24, 2017.
 A demo shown publicly at PAX Australia 2017 focused on the first 15 minutes of the game, where it received positive marks from Australian video game journalists.
 Kotaku Australias Rae Johnston called Florence her "stand-out game" and felt that the game's minigames succeeded in making her invested in the characters.
 PC Authoritys Alayna Cole praised the game for standing out with a story about love and diversity, describing it as feeling "like a rarity" in modern video game culture.

 Florence was well received by critics.
 CJ Andriessen of Destructoid described the game as "a truly beautiful product" and felt that the game was one of the most imaginative storytelling devices he had ever seen.
 Tim Biggs of The Sydney Morning Herald felt that the minigames made Florence "truly special" and that it was "breathtaking and emotionally affirming".
 Jordan Erica Webber of The Guardian praised Florences ability to capture "what it's like to fall in love for the first time."
 Eurogamers Christian Donlan noted that the game's puzzle format to life doesn't "quite work" but still loved the journey the game provided.
 The Hollywood Reporters Patrick Shanley praised Wong and his team for nailing the "getting to know you" aspect of dating.
 IGN Japans Esra Krabbe called it a "universal work of art" and praised it as a game that anyone could play.
 The Guardians Simon Parkin listed Florence as his "Game of the Month" and noted that the game never felt trite and was well executed.

 Many reviewers compared the game to the WarioWare series.
 The Verges Andrew Webster compared the game to a "webcomic crossed with Warioware," and Polygons Allegra Frank praised the game's minigames as making the emotional component of the game resonate with the player.
-Destructoid's Andriessen echoed Frank on the effectiveness of the minigames and felt that the game was a "beautiful product".
+Destructoids Andriessen echoed Frank on the effectiveness of the minigames and felt that the game was a "beautiful product".

 Criticism focused on some story elements, specifically its ending.
 Destructoids Andriessen stated that the game left him with a "pessimistic opinion" about love and noted that "it's the narcissistic pursuit of their real passion, art, that wins out in the end."
 Eurogamers Donlan felt that the ending traded "one easy cliché for another", although concluding that the ending's disappointment may have been the point.